 The latest family of virtual machines stand out for data protection and code confidentiality.
 SGX technology and a 3.7GHz Intel XEON E-2176G Processor back these machines, and in conjunction with Intel Turbo Boost Technology, they can go up to 4.7 GHz.

-Dv2 VMs boast powerful CPUs – roughly 35% faster than D-series VMs – and optimized memory, great for for production workloads.
+Dv2 VMs boast powerful CPUs – roughly 35% faster than D-series VMs – and optimized memory, great for production workloads.
 With the same memory and disk configurations as the D-series, based upon either a 2.4 GHz or 2.3 GHz processor and Intel Boost Technology, they can go to up to 3.1 GHz.

 With expanded memory and adjustments for disk and network limits, the Dv3 series Azure VM type offers the most value to general purpose workloads.
 Best for enterprise applications, relational databases, in-memory caching, and analytics.